-Utilise social media as it's probably where you'll gain the most exposure - especially this year!
+Utilise social media as it's probably where you'll gain the most exposure.
 The Election Regulations apply to social media.
-You are permitted to purchase adverts through social media as long as you account for this in your campaign budget.
-Use public forums such as the 'Student Life Page' and Instagram.
+You are permitted to purchase adverts though social media as long as you account for this in your campaign budget.
+Use public forums such as the 'Fresher's Page' and

+Twitter.
 Also think about using Snapchat to send out vote reminders.
-Don't get drawn into arguments on social media (and don't feed the trolls...).
+Don't get drawn in to arguments on social media (and don't feed the trolls...).